scnwwu/vscode-sas-extension/README.md

 <img src="doc/images/HighContrast.PNG"/>

-### Code completion and hover help
+### Code completion

-Provides code completion and mouse hover help for SAS keywords.
-The extension can display brief SAS syntax documents when editing SAS code.
-The help can be displayed in any of the following ways:

-- Move the mouse cursor over a valid SAS keyword in the code.
+The SAS Extension includes automatic code completion and pop-up syntax help for SAS keywords.
+The autocomplete, or code completion, feature in the code editor can predict the next word that you want to enter in your SAS program before you actually enter it completely.

+To use the autocomplete feature:
-- Start to type a valid SAS keyboard, and navigate the focus via the up/down arrows to a keyword in the autocompletion popup list.
+- Start to type a valid SAS keyboard.
+Scroll through the pop-up list of suggested keywords by using your mouse or the up and down arrow keys.

+### Pop-up Syntax Help
-Syntax help will display a brief description of a keyword.
-Additional help can be obtained by clicking the links in the syntax help.
+The syntax help can get you started with a hint about the syntax or a brief description of the keyword.
+You can get additional help by clicking the links in the syntax help window.

+To view the syntax help:
+- Move the mouse pointer over a valid SAS keyword in the code.

-In the following example, the panel displays help for the data option in the PROC Print procedure.
+In the following example, the help panel displays syntax help for the DATA= option in the PROC PRINT statement.
-_Tip_: Click the link on the help panel to navigate to the SAS online help.
+_Tip_: Click the links in the syntax help window to navigate to the SAS online help.

 <img src="doc/images/CodeCompletion.PNG"/>

 ### Snippets

-A snippet is a one or more defined words that are recognized by the extension and then replaced with a block of text.
-The extension defines a large number of built in snippets for SAS functions and procedures to help users quickly input SAS code blocks.
+Snippets are lines of commonly used code or text that you can insert into your program.
+The SAS Extension includes a large number of snippets for SAS functions and procedures to help you write SAS programs more quickly.

+To access the list of snippets for a function or procedure:
-The extension defines a large number of snippets for SAS functions and procedures to help users input SAS code blocks.
-Type the name of a function or procedure directly to show them.
-The first line in the following screenshot is a snippet.
+- Type the name of a function or procedure in your SAS program.
+This example shows a snippet for the PROC ACCESS statement.
 <img src="doc/images/Snippets.PNG"/>

 ### Code folding and outline